 - 3.33.1.
 A fully functioning TF system is required to conduct night TF operations (VMC or IMC).
 In addition to the minimum equipment listed in para 3.18.5, a usable Navigation/Forward Looking Infrared (NAV/FLIR) HUD image is required.
-NVGs may be used in place of the NAV/FLIR.
-(T-3). - 3.33.2.
-TF failure prior to low-level route entry: If the TF system fails prior to route entry, aircrew may still enter the route and continue the mission either at the MSA (or ERAA if greater than 5 NM from course) or by using NVG procedures in accordance with para 3.34 and the AFI 11-214 defined minimum altitudes for Hi/Low illumination with NVGs and no TF protection.
-(T-3). - 3.33.3.
-TF failure while in the low-level environment: Aircrew who experience failure of any portion of the TF system or NAV/FLIR imagery (or NVGs if used in place of the NAV/FLIR) while flying night TF low-level will immediately climb to (or above) the MSA (or ERAA if not within 5 NM of course) or transition to NVG procedures in accordance with para 3.34 - 3.33.4.
-Climb to MSA (or ERAA if not within 5 NM of course) when NAV/FLIR transmissivity or NVG visibility (if NVG is used in place of the NAV/FLIR) is insufficient for use as an aid for terrain avoidance.
-This is N/A for IMC TF qualified crews and supervised crews in an IMC TF upgrade using IMC procedures).
+NVGs may be used in place of the NAV/FLIR. - 3.33.2.
+TF failure prior to low-level route entry: If the TF system fails prior to route entry, aircrew may still enter the route and continue the mission either at the MSA (or ERAA if greater than 5NM from course) or by using NVG procedures IAW para 3.34. - 3.33.3.
+TF failure while in the low-level environment: Aircrews who experience failure of any portion of the TF system or NAV/FLIR imagery (or NVGs if used in place of the NAV/FLIR) while flying night TF low level will immediately climb to (or above) the MSA (or ERAA if not within 5NM of course) or transition to NVG procedures IAW para 3.34. - 3.33.4.
+Climb to MSA (or ERAA if not within 5NM of course) when NAV/FLIR transmissivity or NVG visibility (if NVG is used in place of the NAV/FLIR) is insufficient for use as an aid for terrain avoidance (N/A for IMC TF qualified crews and supervised crews in an IMC TF upgrade using IMC procedures).